antarcticturtle/Lukuvinkkikirjasto/README.md

   - Classes, packages, methods amd variables have meaningful names
   - Code style is consistent
 - Code is in Github and Travis tests are passing

+## Installing and running the application

+Clone this repository to your computer.

+In the base directory run the command `~/Lukuvinkkikirjasto$ ./gradlew jar` to build the jar file

+Start the application with command `~/Lukuvinkkikirjasto$ java -jar build/libs/Lukuvinkkikirjasto.jar`

+Run tests with command `~/Lukuvinkkikirjasto$ ./gradlew test`